 - Workforce issues relating to care staff leaving the sector to work in other areas where pay is higher.
-This is proving a huge area of concern for Homecare agencies reducing their ability and capacity to deliver high-quality safe care for people at home and take on new packages. - An increase in the complexity of care needed in people being discharged from hospital including the need for double-• handed care packages, larger care packages with more hours and more care packages for younger older adults exacerbated by the shortage in workforce. - Staff not agreeing to have the COVID vaccine and therefore being made redundant and unable to work in place-based care • settings. - The impact of the COVID pandemic on people's choice to go into care homes given their mortality rate during the pandemic periods and concern over safety and levels of care.
-Providers seeing a reduced income as a result leaving them financially less stable and in some cases closing care settings. - Carer breakdowns due to people being looked after at home as a result of building-based services not being open and . operating more restricted services.
-Also, the increased number of hidden carers due to the impact of the pandemic on people heath. - However, on the flip side, as people have returned to work and are less able to care for relatives as home, we are now • seeing an increase in demand again for care services such as Homecare. - Increase of insurance costs to providers as a result of the increased risk the COIVD pandemic brought with it. - Voluntary sector providers unable to deliver building-based care and moving towards more virtual models and losing people as they are being cared for at home, as building based services were closed and the increase on the number of hidden carers as a result income generated from this. - The impact of compulsory vaccination on the care market and just recently NHS front line staff. .
+This is proving a huge area of concern for Homecare agencies reducing their ability and capacity to deliver high-quality safe care for people at home and take on new packages. - An increase in the complexity of care needed in people being discharged from hospital including the need for double-handed care packages, larger care packages with more hours and more care packages for younger older adults exacerbated by the shortage in workforce. - Carer breakdowns due to people being looked after at home as a result of building-based services not being open and operating more restricted services.
+Also, the increased number of hidden carers due to the impact of the pandemic on people heath. - However, on the flip side, as people have returned to work and are less able to care for relatives as home, we are now seeing an increase in demand again for care services such as Homecare. - Increase of insurance costs to providers as a result of the increased risk the COIVD pandemic brought with it. - Voluntary sector providers unable to deliver building-based care and moving towards more virtual models and losing people as they are being cared for at home, as building based services were closed and the increase on the number of hidden carers as a result income generated from this.